stan-smith/SlingShot/instructions.md

 it is an Axis camera
 The camera is known working.
+The device "khadas" is reached over tailscale.

+There is a second remote device, a Raspberry Pi 4, called "raspberry1" You can reach it by ssh using this command "ssh pi@raspberry1" It has a Wisenet (Samsung) camera attached to its ethernet port, the cameras IP address is: 192.168.2.100 Its username is "admin" its password is "MINI_VScam00" The device "raspberry1" is also reached over tailscale.

-The device "khadas" is reached over tailscale. when you make changes to the "remote" you need to use rsync to move the changes over, you will use the path "khadas@khadas:~/remote" you will not send over the target directory because khadas is a different architecture to this machine, it is an aarch64 machine, this machine is x86_64
+when you make changes to the "remote" you need to use rsync to move the changes over, you will use the path "khadas@khadas:~/remote" (or the equivalent for the pi) you will not send over the target directory because khadas/pi is a different architecture to this machine, it is an aarch64 machine, this machine is x86_64

 The remote crate has local dependencies that also need to be synced:
 ```bash